Rainbow saturation of graphs: Upper bounds for connected graphs

 \subsection{Graphs with leaves}

 In this subsection we are concerned with connected graphs which contain a leaf.
-In \cite{sat} Barrus et al. showed that, with few exceptions, if a connected graph $H$ has a leaf, then for $t \ge \binom{|H|-1}{2}$, $\sat{t}{n}{H} = \Theta(n)$. \begin{theorem}[Barrus, Ferrara, Vandenbussche, and Wenger \cite{sat}] Let $H$ be a graph on at least five vertices with a leaf whose neighbour is not a conical vertex and such that the rest of the vertices do not induce a clique.
+In \cite{sat}, Barrus, Ferrara, Vandenbussche, and Wenger showed that, with few exceptions, if a connected graph $H$ has a leaf, then for $t \ge \binom{|H|-1}{2}$, $\sat{t}{n}{H} = \Theta(n)$. \begin{theorem}[Barrus, Ferrara, Vandenbussche, and Wenger \cite{sat}] Let $H$ be a graph on at least five vertices with a leaf whose neighbour is not a conical vertex and such that the rest of the vertices do not induce a clique.
 Then, for any $t \ge \binom{|H|-1}{2}$, we have ${\sat{t}{n}{H} = \Theta(n)}$. \end{theorem}

 To prove similar bounds for the remaining connected graphs containing a leaf we shall introduce some terminology.
-We let $H_{k, \ell}$ to be the graph obtained by taking a $K_k$ (for some $k\geq 3$) and adding two new vertices $x$ and $y$, where $x$ adjacent to some $\ell$ vertices of the clique and $yx$ is a pendant edge.
+We let $H_{k, \ell}$ be the graph obtained by taking a $K_k$ (for some $k\geq 3$) and adding two new vertices $x$ and $y$, where $x$ adjacent to some $\ell$ vertices of the clique and $yx$ is a pendant edge.
 We shall call $x$ the \emph{middle} vertex and $y$ the \emph{leaf} vertex.
 Note that all such graphs are isomorphic however we choose the $\ell$ neighbours of $x$ in $K_k$.
 Also, observe that the graph $K_k$ with a \emph{rotated} edge is just $H_{k-1,k-2}$.

 The following proposition shows that for any $\ell \le k -2$, the $t$-rainbow saturation number of $H_{k, \ell}$ is linear in $n$ when the number of colours is sufficiently large. \begin{theorem} For any $2 \le \ell \le k-2$ and $t \ge k(k-1)$ we have that $\sat{t}{n}{H_{k, \ell}} = O(n)$. \end{theorem} \begin{proof} Let $G = K \cup L$ where $G[K]$ is a disjoint union of two cliques of size $k$, say $C_{1}$, $C_{2}$, and $L$ is independent set on $n - 2k$ vertices.
 Now, fix $\ell + 1$ vertices $C_{1}$ and $\ell + 1$ vertices of $C_{2}$ and join each vertex in $L$ to all of those vertices.